KTH-EXPECA/docs/source/visualization/index.rst

    - Ensure correct values are set in `config_data.json`

+#. **Have Grafana dashboard backup ready:**

+   - If needed, have Grafana dashboard backup ready in `datasources.json/dashboards.json` files

 #. **Run the configuration script:**

    - Execute `visual_config.py` to initiate a sequence of setup scripts